trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/AccountShippingCountryComparator.md

 No param constructor.
 Assigns sort order as ascending by default

-### `public AccountShippingCountryComparator(AccountShippingCountryComparator order)`
+### `public AccountShippingCountryComparator(AccountShippingCountryComparator.SortOrder order)`

 Constructor accepting sort order as ascending/descending.
 Use this constructor to *control* the sort order.

 #### Parameters